What is celebrated in Corpus Christi?

 The Miracle of Bolsena

-Need to find Mass times at a catholic church near you?
+Need to find Mass times at a parish near you?
 Download the FREE Catholic Mass Times app!
 Download it now if you are looking for a Live Catholic Mass near me

-Need to find Mass times at a catholic church near you?
+Need to find Mass times at a parish near you?
 Download the FREE Catholic Mass Times app!
 Download it now if you are looking for a Live Catholic Mass near me